RemyPaulJr/notes/aws/data engineer cert/ec2 storage/Amazon EBS.md

 - They are bound to a specific availability zone
 - Analogy: Think of them as a "network usb sitck"
 - Free tier: 30 GB of free EBS storage of type General Purpose (SSD) or Magnetic per month
-- It's a network drive (not a physical drive3)
+- It's a network drive (not a physical drive)
 	- It uses the network to communicate the instance, which means there might be a bit of latency
-	- It can be detached from an EC2 instancve and attached to another one quickly
+	- It can be detached from an EC2 instance and attached to another one quickly
+- It's locked to an Availability Zone (AZ)
+	- An EBS volume in us-east-1a cannot be attached to use-east-1b
+	- to move volume a